preranap1/Chicago-City-Speed-Camera-Violations-Visualizations/Documentation-Final_Version.md

 [Click here to view the Final project](https://public.tableau.com/profile/prerana7302#!/vizhome/Chicago_Violation_Visualizations_Final/Story)

 ## Dataset
-The records for the current year, 2019 were filtered out from the dataset.
+The records for the current year, 2019 were filtered out from the dataset as this is incomplete data.
+The records for 2014 are also not for the entire year and can be removed but I decided to keep them as they capture trends that could be observed as soon as the speed violations program was implemented and may lead us to some interesting findings.

 ## Visualization 1: Trends in Population and Violations